 210E Dean Rusk Hall

 B.A., J.D., University of Georgia

+Roseboro initially joined the law school's staff in 1994 as assistant director of admissions, student affairs and legal career services, and he was promoted to associate director 2000.
 He previously served for five years as a settlement negotiator with State Farm and the United Services Automobile Association before going into private law practice in Athens.
-Roseboro initially joined the law school's staff in 1994 as assistant director of admissions, student affairs and legal career services.

 Roseboro earned both his bachelor's degree in criminal justice and his law degree from UGA.
 While an undergraduate at Georgia, he excelled as a mid-distance runner.
 He was selected as team co-captain and was named to the All-SEC and U.S. Junior Team for the 800 meters.

 A strong believer in giving back to the community, Roseboro plays an active leadership role in civic affairs and is the former pastor of the Piney Grove Baptist Church in Comer.